Chubu, City Guides, Kanto, Road Trip

 Day 4: Omachi – Lake Kisaki & Kurobe Dam

-I designated this day as our rest day after the insane 10 hours hike / walk we did in Kamikochi, but we still ended up walking around plenty!
+I originally designated this day as our rest day after the insane 10-hour hike / walk we did in Kamikochi.
+However we still ended up walking around plenty.
+There are a lot to see in this area!

 1. Lake Kisaki & Kizakiko Camping Ground